Ensono/amido.github.io/docs/stackscli/about.md

 ## Installation

-As the CLI is a single binary the quickest way to install it is to download it and put it somewhere in your PATH.
+As the CLI is a single binary, the quickest way to install it is to download it and add it to your PATH.
 The following code snippets show how this can be achieved using Bash and PowerShell.

 ### Linux and Mac OS